ehannes/borgbackup-job/README.md

 ```

 ## Getting started
 Start with installing borg itself.
-If you are using `apt`, simple run `sudo apt install borgbackup`.
+If you are using `apt`, simple run `# apt install borgbackup`.

 ### setup.sh
 This script helps you setup borgbackup-job.
 It has a generic part and a part for configuring a remote host.
 Please review it first since it might do stuff that you don't want.
 If you want to configure it differently, just pick the pieces that fits your setup.

 Prerequisites:
 - Read the [borg documentation](https://borgbackup.readthedocs.io/en/stable/index.html).
 It's important that you understand how it works since it's your backup solution.